By Jo Martinez. Last Updated 17th August 2023. One of the most common road traffic accidents that occur is roundabout car accidents.

 |Hand injury||(h) Moderate injury||£5,720 to £13,280|

-If you are a victim of a roundabout car accidents and you want to make a claim or have any unanswered questions, all you need to do is call us on 0161 696 9685.
-A member of our professional team will assist you in any way that they can.
-They will answer any questions you may have and will talk you through the claiming process bit by bit.
+If you are a victim of a roundabout car accident and you want to make a claim or have any unanswered questions, all you need to do is call us on 0161 696 9685.
+One of our advisors assist you in any way that they can.
+They will answer any questions you may have and can talk you through the claiming process.
+You can alternatively contact our team online through the contact page on our website.

 This is a link that leads to The Highway Code general rules on using roundabouts.
 This may be helpful for you to determine if it was yourself or another driver who is liable.